javergara/javergara/README.md

 💬 Ask me about Python, ML and DL, Drones and image processing

-📫 How to reach me: All my social networks at to, feel free to contact me
+📫 How to reach me: All my social networks at top, feel free to contact me